 - Just Answer

-Please note that professional appraisers should not ask for a fee based on a percentage of the item’s value, nor should they offer to buy any items they have appraised because it is a violation of ethics.
+Appraisers charge a flat fee or an hourly rate (about $200 to $400 depending on their expertise).
+They should not ask for a fee based on a percentage of the item’s value, nor should they offer to buy any items they have appraised because it is a violation of ethics.

 Conducting Your Own Appraisal of Collectibles

 On the other hand, with some Collectibles Empowerment, you can evaluate the Collectibles yourself to get an approximate appraisal value.
 Start by doing some comparison shopping.

 Visit places that sell similar items to get the selling price and speak with the owners about consumer interest in the item.
 Also, do some research on the internet.